Liberal education: History

 Definitions of a liberal education may be broad, generalized, and sometimes even contradictory.
 "It is at once the most enduring and changeable of academic traditions."
 Axelrod, Anisef, and Lin suggest that conceptions of liberal education are rooted in the teaching methods of Ancient Greece, a slave-owning community divided between slaves and freemen.
 The freemen, mostly concerned about their rights and obligations as citizens, received a non-specialized, non-vocational, liberal arts education that produced well-rounded citizens aware of their place in society.
 At the same time, Socrates emphasized the importance of individualism, impressing upon his students the duty of man to form his own opinions through reason rather than indoctrination.
 Athenian education also provided a balance between developing the mind and the body.
 Another possibility is that liberal education dates back to the Zhou dynasty, where the teachings of Confucianism focused on propriety, morality, and social order.
 Hoerner also suggests that Jesus was a liberal educator, as "he was talking of a free man capable of thinking for himself and of being a responsible citizen," but liberal education is still commonly traced back to the Greeks.

 While liberal education was stifled during the barbarism of the Early Middle Ages, it rose to prominence once again in the eleventh and twelfth centuries, especially with the re-emergence of Aristotelian philosophy.
 The thirteenth and fourteenth centuries saw a revolt against narrow spirituality and educators started to focus on the human, rather than God.
 This humanist approach favored reason, nature and aesthetics.

 Study of the Classics and humanities slowly returned in the fourteenth century, which led to increased study of both Ancient Greek and Latin.
 In the fifteenth and sixteenth centuries, liberal education focused mostly on the classics.
 Commoners, however, were not too keen on studying the classics, so they instead took up vernacular languages and literature, and also the sciences.
 Until at least the twentieth century, both humanist and classicist influences remained in the liberal education, and proponents of a progressive education also embraced the humanist philosophy.
 Study of the classics continued in the form of the Great Books program.
 Robert Maynard Hutchins brought this program to the University of Chicago.
 Upon Hutchins' resignation, the university got rid of the program, but an adapted version still exists at Shimer College.

 While liberal education is a Western movement, it has been influential in other regions as well.
-For example, in Japan during the general liberalism of the Taishō period, there was a liberal education movement that saw the establishment of a number of schools based on liberal education in the 1920s – see 大正自由教育運動.
+For example, in Japan during the general liberalism of the Taishō period, there was a liberal education movement that saw the establishment of a number of schools based on liberal education in the 1920s.